spree-contrib/spree_mailchimp_ecommerce/README.md

 Feel free to define `firstname` and `lastname` in your `User` model decorator.

-## Important

-Make sure, you have `BASE_URL` value in your ENV settings.
-It should point to you host

 ## License
 The gem is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).